 This is composed of two parts (as pre-numbered in the form):

-Original copy of consularized certification issued by the tax authority of the country of the income earner to the effect that such income earner is a resident of such country for purposes of the tax treaty being invoked in the tax year concerned.
-If this document is provided, Part I (D) of CORTT above need not be filled-up.
+b.
+Nonresidents, however, at their option, can use the prescribed certificate of residency of their country of residence.
+The Original copy of consularized certification must be issued by the tax authority of the country of the income-earner to the effect that such income earner is a resident of such country for purposes of the tax treaty being invoked in the tax year concerned.
+If this document is provided, Part I (D) of CORTT above need not be filled up.
 This document shall be attached to the CORTT Form.

 3. Consularized Indemnity Undertaking

 Since the new procedure allows immediate availment of preferential rates subject to compliance check by the BIR, the non-resident investor is required to submit a Consularized Indemnity Undertaking in the event that SECB is assessed by the BIR during examination on account of the stockholder’s failure to supply accurate and complete information in the CORTT Form.
 Please refer to Annex C for the prescribed form of the Indemnity Undertaking.

 (d) What is the procedure to be followed by the Stockholder to avail of the Preferential Tax Treaty?